Atrix256/SampleZoo/doc/bluenoise.md

 For a non graphics oriented explanation of why that's useful and interesting, check this out: https://blog.demofox.org/2018/01/30/what-the-heck-is-blue-noise/

-It's called blue noise because if you do a DFT to look at the frequency content, it's missing (or has attenuated) low frequencies.
+It's called blue noise because if you do a DFT to look at the frequency content, it's missing (or has attenuated) low frequencies, like blue light which is high frequency light.

 ![BestCandidate](../output/_1d/samples/blue_noise/DFT_BestCandidate.png)